 Paralysis also has other effects as well as a loss

-of sensation or motor functioning.
+of sensation or motor function.
 Individuals with SCI also experience

 other neurological changes.
 For example, the person may experience

-dysfunction of the bowel and bladder,.
-Sexual functioning
+dysfunction of the bowel and bladder.
+Sexual function

 low postural blood pressure (Postural Hypotension), inability to